 - When discharged from the hospital you will be given a prescription for an analgesic and/or muscle relaxer.
-Be sure that the hospital has the correct pharmacy information in - Contact your pharmacy for prescription refills. - The need for pain medication varies for each patient.
+Be sure that the hospital has the correct pharmacy information in your chart.
+It is sometimes necessary that these medications are called in to your local pharmacy. - Contact your local pharmacy for prescription refills.

+- The need for pain medication varies for each patient.
 Everybody's perception of pain is different.
 Some will need it briefly; others may need it for several months.
 You should only take your pain medicine if you feel that you need it.
 It is okay to use Tylenol if you feel you no longer need the prescription strength analgesic/pain medication to manage your pain.
 Generally, most patients stop taking pain medications within three months or less after surgery.
-If it becomes necessary for you to use pain medications for more than three months we may refer you to a Pain Management Specialist to assist us in managing your medications and level of pain. - Pain medications should be reduced gradually not stopped abruptly.
+If it becomes necessary for you to use pain medications for more than three months, we may refer you to a Pain Management Specialist to assist us in managing your medications and level of pain. - Pain medications should be reduced gradually, and not stopped abruptly.
 Suddenly stopping a pain medication can cause you to feel very uncomfortable.
-Symptoms of stopping a pain medication abruptly may include nausea, vomiting, chills and diarrhea. - If you need to change your medications due to side effects or failing to relieve your pain, please call (281) 664.2237. - Smoking reduces bone density and significantly impairs healing after surgery; smoking should be avoided. - Blood thinners such as Lovenox, Plavix, an Warfarin can be restarted 72 hours after surgery.
+Symptoms of stopping a pain medication abruptly may include nausea, vomiting, chills and diarrhea. - If you need to change your medications due to side effects or failing to relieve your pain, call (281) 664.2237. - Blood thinners such as Lovenox, Plavix, and Warfarin can be restarted 72 hours after surgery.